dequi/synology-gitea-jboxberger/README.md

 ## Version Enumeration
 ```
 Gitea <Gitea-Version>-<Package-Version> (Gitea 1.4)
-Gitea-Version:  as expected the GitLab version
+Gitea-Version: as expected the Gitea version
-Package-Version: version of the application around GitLab, install backup an other scripts
+Package-Version: version of the application around Gitea, install backup an other scripts
 ```

 ## Build instructions